2nd Doctor Jon Pertwee - The Third Doctor 4th Doctor

 Jon returned to the role of the Third Doctor again in the 1983 20th anniversary story "The Five Doctors", the stage show The Ultimate Adventure in 1989 and also in two radio plays The Paradise of Death in 1993 and The Ghosts of N-Space in 1996.
 He also presented or appeared in a number of BBC Videos including The Troughton Years in 1992 and The Pertwee Years in 1993 and also audio adaptations of some of his stories.
 He also appeared in the Reeltime Pictures documentary Return to Devils End in 1993 and a couple of the BBV Video productions including The Airzone Solution along with Peter Davison, Colin Baker, Sylvester McCoy and the Sixth Doctor's assistant Nicola Bryant in 1994.

-I am the Doctor - Jon Pertwee's Final Memoir
+I am The Doctor - Jon Pertwee's Final Memoir

-I am the Doctor - Jon Pertwee's Final Memoir
+I am The Doctor - Jon Pertwee's Final Memoir

 During this time he spent several years, on and off, touring the United Kingdom with his one-man show Who is Jon Pertwee? in which he would reminisce about his time in Doctor Who and reveal anecdotes about his acting career.
-In 1996 he co-wrote, along with David J Howe, the book I am the Doctor - Jon Pertwee's Final Memoir in 1996.
+In 1996 he co-wrote, along with David J Howe, the book I am The Doctor - Jon Pertwee's Final Memoir in 1996.
 This book presented in print an appreciation of his time in Doctor Who from Jon Pertwee's viewpoint.
 It was also during this time that Jon Pertwee carried out his very last performance on television as the Third Doctor.
 This was for a publicity campaign by the mobile phone company, Vodafone who recruited him to take part in their television commercials.
 Jon Pertwee in his Doctor Who guise ensured that millions took notice.

 Unfortunately, Jon Pertwee died on the 20th May 1996 while on holiday in America.
 He was not only a distinguished cabaret artist, who delighted audiences throughout the British Isles, but a very talented performer whose appearances and varied voices gave pleasure to the whole world.

-The Companions
+The Television Companions

 The Brigadier The Web of Fear (2nd Dr story) - Battlefield (7th Dr story) Nicholas Courtney